 CLICK HERE to go to the Nature Kids/Jóvenes de la Naturaleza website.

 NATURE KIDS/JÓVENES de la NATURALEZA BOULDER (NKJNB)

 Research shows that time in nature benefits both physical and mental well-being.
-To advance equitable access to nature in Boulder, Nature Kids/Jóvenes de la Naturaleza Boulder (NKJNB) is launching in 2021.
-Working with local partners, this pilot program will design and coordinate outdoor programming into the future.
-Thorne Nature Experience; Cal-Wood; the City of Boulder’s Open Space and Mountain Parks (OSMP) and Parks and Recreation (P&R) departments; and other local government and community-based organizations, will work together to host a series of nature and outdoor programs for underrepresented youth and their families.
+To advance equitable access to nature in Boulder, Nature Kids/Jóvenes de la Naturaleza Boulder (NKJNB) launched in 2021.
+Working with local partners, this pilot program will continue to design and coordinate outdoor programming into the future.
+Thorne Nature Experience; Cal-Wood; the City of Boulder’s Open Space and Mountain Parks (OSMP) and Parks and Recreation (P&R) departments; and other local government and community-based organizations will work together to host a series of nature and outdoor programs for underrepresented youth and their families.

 The program has these goals:

 1. Provide opportunities to populations experiencing health and nature access disparities.

 3. Learn about the barriers that keep people from participating in outdoor activities, and work towards removing them, so all Boulder youth can connect to the outdoors and receive the good benefits from being in nature.

 4. Expand programming without duplicating efforts.

 In 2021, Thorne hired a community liaison to share new and expanded programs offered by Thorne, Cal-Wood, and the City of Boulder.
 This community liaison recruits and encourages youth, parents, and caregivers to participate in programming.
 They also inquire about the barriers to spending time outdoors.
 Thorne staff will also convene a cross-sector group of community-based organizations to determine how outdoor programming can be expanded without duplicating services.
 Knowledge gained from this pilot will be used to design a comprehensive Nature Kids Boulder program model in the future.